haltu/muuri/README.md

 - This project owes much to David DeSandro's [Masonry](http://masonry.desandro.com/), [Packery](http://packery.metafizzy.co/) and [Isotope](https://isotope.metafizzy.co/) libraries.
 You should go ahead and check them out right now if you haven't yet.
 Thanks Dave!
 - Jukka Jylänki's [survey](https://github.com/juj/RectangleBinPack) "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing" came in handy when building Muuri's layout algorithms.
 Thanks Jukka!
-- Big thanks to the people behind [Web Animations polyfill](https://github.com/web-animations/web-animations-js) for making it possible to use Web Animations API reliably across browsers today.
 - [Haltu Oy](http://www.haltu.fi/) was responsible for initiating this project in the first place and funded the initial development.
 Thanks Haltu!

 <h2><a id="license" href="#license" aria-hidden="true">#</a> License</h2>